 Facial trauma represents a significant portion of oral and maxillofacial surgery practice, addressing injuries from accidents, sports activities, and other traumatic events.
 These injuries can involve broken jaw bones, knocked-out teeth, facial lacerations, and complex injuries requiring immediate emergency treatment to preserve function and appearance.

 Oral pathology encompasses the diagnosis and treatment of diseases affecting oral tissues, including benign growths, cysts, infections, and more serious conditions like oral cancer.
 Early detection and appropriate surgical treatment of these conditions can prevent complications and preserve oral health.
+In some cases, periodontal splinting may be necessary to stabilize teeth affected by gum disease or trauma.

 Advanced Procedures and Reconstructive Surgery